I love challenges. Especially when there is seemingly no reason to start them.

 - We take our resources for granted.
 We all have resources in our life.
 Your employer or your community may offer resources or they could come from somewhere else.
 One way or another, we have them and we take them for granted.
 My wife has found all kinds of ways to bring food and supplies into the house by volunteering at different places and applying for different programs (and I’m not talking about food stamps).
 There are always resources out there to help you out, you just have to go find them.
 It may mean working a few hours or volunteering, but they’re there.

 - We are blessed when we make an effort.
 You can call this what you want, but when you attempt to responsibly do something with a pure heart, you will be blessed in it.
 We didn’t start the challenge out of greed, we started it for fun.
 And to see how much money we really need to spend on a daily basis.
 Once we started the challenge, it was amazing to watch the blessings role in.
 We didn’t tell very many people we were doing this, yet people from everywhere started giving us food, cleaning supplies, toiletries, etc..
 It just so happened that a few of our friends were moving and they all decided to call us up and give away the food in their fridge.
 Coincidence?
 Maybe.
-Or it could have been because we are a family of six.
+Or it could have been because we are a large family.
 Either way, it happened, and it was pretty amazing.
 At the end of this challenge, we now have more food in our house than we did when we started.
 60 days, here we come!
+Update: By the end of 90 days, we were pretty empty, but we could’ve went a couple weeks longer.

 - We don’t need to spend as much as we think.
 When you think of your monthly budget, odds are, you spend quite a bit.
 Quite a bit more than you need to spend.
 We certainly did.
 We love eating out and we budget for it every month, but you won’t realize how much you love to eat out until you stop for a month.
 It was eye-opening how many times we would have eaten out if we were spending money.
 This goes for other areas too, like buying more clothes than we need for ourselves and our children.

 - We get creative when we place limitations on ourselves.
+This is the most important realization, in my opinion.
 Doing this challenge forced us to find creative ways to do things without spending money.
 We could have just kept on like normal and spent our regular budget, but we had to find ways to make our life as normal as possible without money.
 We realized that the things we do together as a family are much more interactive when don’t spend money.
-It seems like the more money you spend, the less time you spend together (think amusement parks and movie theaters).
+It seems like the more money you spend, the less time you spend together (think: amusement parks and movie theaters).

 The Final Results and What’s Next